johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-11-09-introducing-ado-npm-auth-lite/index.md

 description: 'Azure DevOps npm auth-lite eases setting up local authentication to Azure DevOps npm feeds, particularly for non Windows users.'
 ---

-Azure DevOps has a feature called Azure Artifacts that supports publishing npm packages.
+Azure DevOps has a feature called Azure Artifacts that supports publishing npm packages to a feed for consumption.
 Typically those npm packages are intended to be consumed by a restricted audience.
-To install a package published to a feed so you need to configure authentication, and for non Windows users this is convoluted.
+To install a package published to a private feed you need to configure authentication, and for non Windows users this is a convoluted process.

 ![title image reading "Introducing Azure DevOps npm auth-lite" with an Azure DevOps and npm logos](title-image.png)